MuhammadHassanBashir/Interview-questions/README.md

 What is the main difference b/w continous delivery and continous deployment
 --------------------------------------------------------------------------

-Continuous Delivery ensures that code is always ready to be deployed, but requires human approval for production releases.
+Continuous Delivery ensures that code is always ready to be deployed, **but requires human approval for production releases**.

-Continuous Deployment goes further, automatically deploying code to production as soon as it's tested and approved by the automated pipeline.
+Continuous Deployment goes further, automatically deploying code to production as soon as **it's tested and approved by the automated pipeline**.